yuanshunning/pickit-docs/docs/robot-integrations/abb/index.rst

 Hardware connection
 ~~~~~~~~~~~~~~~~~~~

-The Pick-it processor has to be connected to the robot controller using
+The Pickit processor has to be connected to the robot controller using
 an Ethernet cable.

 This Ethernet cable should be plugged in:

-- The **ROBOT** port of the Pick-it processor;
+- The **ROBOT** port of the Pickit processor;
 - The **WAN** port of the robot controller.

 IP configuration